CallumJackson90/bank-class-programming/README.md

-This image shows account generation, after entering an id that did not exist, the program created a new Account, and provided us with a random pin.
+This image shows account generation, after entering an id that did not exist, the program created a new Account and provided us with a random pin.
-It also highlghts the menu presented to the user after getting their Account set up.
+It also highlights the menu presented to the user after getting their Account set up.

 ![image](https://user-images.githubusercontent.com/74067072/147395370-a0c00f21-be8e-40fb-a5e1-8e19612f0532.png)